DPI-WE/minitest/content.md

 - Inside this directory, create two files: `calculator.rb` (our code) and `tests/test_calculator.rb` (our tests).
 It's a standard practice to keep your test files organized inside a `tests` directory.

 ## Writing Our First Ruby Class
-Let's start by writing a simple Ruby class in calculator.rb:
+Let's start by writing a simple Ruby class in `calculator.rb`:

 ```ruby
 # calculator.rb